If you are looking for a program or event that didn’t offer a Handout but photos may have been submitted, check the

 TUMACOOKERY SPIRALIZING DEMO

-August 29, 2014 — Randy Wade, owner/manager of Tumacookery, and his assistant Jeri entertains TWOQC by providing a cooking demonstration and tasting, along with offering his tips, tricks, and taboos of spiralizing.
+August 29, 2014 — Randy Wade, owner/manager of Tumacookery, and his assistant Jeri entertain TWOQC by providing a cooking demonstration and tasting and offering his tips, tricks, and taboos of spiralizing.
 This method of turning vegetables and fruits into noodles allows cooks of all skill levels to whip up creative, healthy, and delicious meals.
 For those who did not receive a hard copy of the recipe and Tumacookery’s upcoming cooking classes, you may find the recipe and link to classes that may be available by accessing this link: Spiralizing Recipe

 BEST HIDDEN TREASURES OF SO.
 ARIZONA

 November 16, 2013 — Jim Gressinger, travel writer and the publisher of Southern Arizona Guide, will talk about The Best Hidden Treasures of Southern Arizona.
 His website is a wealth of information recommended dining & lodging; things to see and do.
 Check it out here: http://soazguide.com/.

 STAY INFORMED!
 Subscribe for F*R*E*E to Jim’s weekly online newsletter: http://southernarizonaguide.com/subscribe/.

 BITES, STINGS, & SCRATCHES

 August 31, 2013 — The program featured naturalist Jeff Babson.
 In his talk, Bites, Stings, and Scratches, Jeff investigated the plants and animals in the Sonoran desert that protect themselves in ways that are extremely unpopular with humans.

 Attendees learned all about the well-fortified flora and fauna that dwell in the desert—bees, scorpions, rattlesnakes, poison ivy, and many others.
 Here is Jeff’s presentation handout: Jeff Babson on Biters, Stingers, & Itchers (♥ Fun Tidbit: Jeff’s parents, Sandy & Dave, are QC residents.)